rbnpontes/REngine/README.md

 5. How to enable Tracy Profiler ?
 Answer: If you're under Visual Studio, just select `Debug-Profiler` or `Release-Profiler` configuration
 6. I need to use Tracy on Linux.
 Answer: To use on linux you must build manualy tracy with CMAKE parameters:
 `-DTRACY_FIBERS=ON -DTRACY_DELAYED_INIT=ON -DTRACY_MANUAL_LIFETIME=ON -DBUILD_SHARED_LIBS=ON`
+7. `update_dependencies.bat` or `update_dependencies.sh` is not working.
+Answer:
+You can run manually this command `.\Utils\winREngine.DependencyTool.exe -o dependencies` or `./Utils/linuxREngine.DependencyTool -o dependencies` if your are under linux
+8. External Downloaded Dependencies is not work.
+Answer: if third party dependencies is not work, you can build all dependencies manually.
+Basically you must generate correct libraries( Windows=.dll, Linux=.so, and so on) and place under `dependencies` folder.

 # Samples
 ![REngine Samples](https://github.com/rbnpontes/REngine/blob/main/doc/sample.gif)